 - Map and Locations

-The program for the MS in statistics provides preparation for either a research-oriented or a practice-oriented career.
-Requirements specific to this program ensure balanced attention to the theoretical and applied aspects of the discipline of statistics.
-The program prepares students for careers in business, education, industry and government.
+ASU’s MS in statistics prepares students for either a research-oriented or a practice-oriented career, and balances both the theoretical and applied aspects of the discipline.
 Graduates understand the theory that is fundamental to the proper use of statistics, are knowledgeable about the tools of applied statistics and are familiar with computer software packages available for doing statistical computations.
 In addition, students interested in research in statistics can obtain the background needed to begin a doctoral program.
-Flexibility in the program reflects the fact that statistical analysis is one of the most widely used tools of modern scientific reasoning.
-Note: Funding is primarily reserved for PhD students.

 The application deadline for our master's degree program is July 1.
 Applications are accepted for fall admission only.